scottvieira/Documentation/source/docstyleguide.md

 	/img/organizations/

 2) Add images to the subfolder created in step 1.
-Name the images with a prefix identifying the markdown file they are associated with, separated by an underscore with a brief description of the image.
+Name the images with a prefix identifying the markdown file they are associated with, separated Uppercase letters with a brief description of the image.
+Note: The underscore character causes GitHub to incorrectly process the image filenames in Markdown, which leads to problems in building files in the ReadtheDocs.

-For example: **organizations_accountsview.png** for a a screenshot of the Organization's module accounts form.
+For example: **organizationsAccountsView.png** for a a screenshot of the Organization's module accounts form.